kennysghub/ecommerce-sg/README.md

 ## Getting Started

-This course repository requires Node version 20+ and a [TursoDB account](https://turso.tech/)
+This course repository requires Node.js and a [TursoDB account](https://turso.tech/)

 Install dependencies in the root directory and the client directory, respectively.